josesuarez-accenture/openathon-angular/lab-01/README.md

 # Lab 01 - Starting a New Angular Project

-Did if you skip the theory?
+Did you skip the theory?
 Please check:
 - [What is Angular?](../boring-theory-1)
 - [Main Principles, Solid Practises and Code Quality](../boring-theory-2)